 In the UK, we celebrate Bonfire Night, which is on November 5th, by lighting bonfires with an effigy (model) of a person, not necessarily Guy Fawkes.
 We also have warm food, drinks, and children hold sparklers.
 The highlight of the night is the fireworks display, which can last between ten minutes and an hour!

 I’ll leave you now with a common saying we say on Bonfire Night.
 ‘Remember remember, the fifth of November.
 Gunpowder, treason and plot.
 I see no reason, why this kind of treason should ever be forgot’.

-Thank you for reading the Crown Academy blog!
-I hope you’ve all learnt something new today!
-As usual, please do book a Free Trial Lesson, or a Speaking Club Lesson, with us at Crown Academy.
+Thank you for reading our blog!
+As usual, please do book a Free Trial Lesson with us here at Crown Academy.

 Did you like reading our blog?
 Share and comment below.